thousandyears/mob/README.md

 3. How can I be known?
 	- By centralised or decentralised (self-sovereign) identity.
 	- Contributions are indelible, evidential and the contributor reserves the right to share them freely.

+### Why "mobs"?
+- Mobs are people over process.
+- Mobs do not ask for permission.
+- Mobs must assume full responsibility over their actions (there's no-one else to).
+- "Nobility" of the mob's vision cannot be inherited, assumed or otherwise be taken for granted.

+### Why "flash mobs"?
+- We're not there yet and the brief glimpses of how it could be is often as much as we can do right now.
+- Bright flashes can leave long-lasting afterglow...